ICBI/BISR_Resource/scRNA-seq/01_About_scRNAseq.md

 * Study cell populations in a tissue
 * Discover new cell types
 * Discover new markers and regulatory pathways
-* Allowed development of new analysis methods and computational approaches - pseudotime cell ordering i.e. ordering single cells in pseudotime and placing them along a trajectory corresponding to a biological process
+* Reconstruct cellular lineage - (pseudotime cell ordering) i.e. ordering single cells in pseudotime and placing them along a trajectory corresponding to a biological process

 ## Different technologies
 * Earliest - plate based SMART-seq